bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 ![Autoprefixer online tool](/assets/screen-shot-2019-12-02-at-20.06.13.png "Autoprefixer online tool")

-Awesome, right? ✨
+Awesome, right? ✨ \

-Although it's amazing, there is still a few things you need to beware of when using it.
+Although it's pretty good, there is still a few things you need to beware of when using it.

-## Always define your rows and columns

-## Not even Autoprefixer can fix it all 😔😬

-* **Autoplacement -->** Read more about Grid Autoplacement support in IE [here](https://github.com/postcss/autoprefixer#grid-autoplacement-support-in-ie).
+## Limitations

+Even Autoprefixer cannot fix it all, and there are even some limitations to what it does fix.
+So here's a small checklist of things you should be aware of:

+1. When enabling the grid for your whole project, be sure to check each grid fix in IE.

-IE does not support autoplacement at all.
-Thus, grid properties like grid-auto-rows or grid-auto-columns for when
+2. IE does not support autoplacement at all.
+Thus, grid autoplacement properties like grid-auto-rows or grid-auto-columns does not really work even with Autoprefixer.
+Read more about Grid Autoplacement support in IE [here](https://github.com/postcss/autoprefixer#grid-autoplacement-support-in-ie).

+3. If you decide to define your grid with _grid tracks_, make sure each grid element have unique area names.

+4. In the new version of Autoprefixer, `grid-gap` is supported.
+However, make sure to defined both `grid-template-areas` and `grid-template-columns`.

 * grid-gap limitations
 * Rachels awesome article https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer/
 *

-There are some limitations with Grid Autoplacement when it comes to using Autoprefixer.
+Check out their [docs ](https://github.com/postcss/autoprefixer#grid-autoplacement-support-in-ie)for more info.